Save the Boards: Background

 On May 25, 2020, George Floyd, a Black man, was murdered by Minneapolis police officer Derek Chauvin while three other police officers assisted in his arrest and held concerned onlookers back.
 This prompted widespread social movements and protests across the country calling for the officers involved to be held accountable.
 The buildings that lined the streets where people marched installed boards on storefronts to shield the doors and windows from property damage.
 These boards however became blank canvasses for demonstrators to tell stories and express feelings through art.
 The boards conveyed messages, stories, and history, with one board reading "NOT THE FIRST MURDER NOT THE LAST, STORMS THAT NEVER SEEM TO PASS..."
 Various forms of these boards and other pieces of art were created to honor and remember George Floyd as well as other Black men and women who have died due to police violence, such as Ahmaud Arbery and Breonna Taylor.
 When the demonstrations started to dwindle, pieces of artworks that lined streets were left abandoned and exposed to the elements.

 Although the Black Lives Matter movement has been around since 2013, the scale of grassroots organizing in 2020 exceeded any movement seen before.
 Data from the summer of 2020 suggested that "about 15 million to 26 million people in the United States have participated in demonstrations over the death of George Floyd and others in recent weeks."
 Similarly, Black Lives Matter art has a history as well, with people creating posters, boards, and murals related to the movement.
-However, Save the Boards has added to the movement by collecting and preserving art that was created in Minneapolis in the summer of 2020.
-With hopes that the preservation of these boards will "serve as tools for healing, learning, and reflection."
+Save the Boards collected and preserved art created in Minneapolis in the summer of 2020, in the hopes that the preservation of these boards will "serve as tools for healing, learning, and reflection".

 History

 Save the Boards began with the efforts of twenty-four year old organizer, Kinda Zellner-Smith.
-As an African American native of Minneapolis, Kenda Zellner-Smith started the Save the Boards project to help lead to the preservation of the plywoods around Minneapolis that displayed the aftermath of Black art in response to George Floyd's killing.
+As an African American native of Minneapolis, Kenda Zellner-Smith started the Save the Boards project to help lead to the preservation of the plywoods around Minneapolis that displayed the aftermath of Black art in response to the murder of George Floyd.

 As a freshly graduated college student, Kenda Zellner-Smith enlisted the help of her roommate and friend, Emma Shepherd.
 Although Zellner-Smith began with a small amount of knowledge in art preservation and community organizing, she helped to organize the community's support and collect and preserve more than 800 plywood boards created during the protests.